Code-Institute-Submissions/valerieoni-hearty-dove-restaurant_OctResub/README.md

 - Responsive navigation links and a landing page for the restaurant
 - Reservation form
 - Registration to allow users to register and sign in
-- User's profile that lists previous and upcoming reservations
+- User's profile that lists upcoming reservations
 - manage reservation page where logged in users can update thier reservation
 - Reservation confirmation via email
 - contact form for making enquiries
 - Admin login and logout
 - updating option on the Admin Dashboard for adding and modifying menu items
-- Reservation mangaement page from the Admin dashboard for assigning tables to a reservations
+- Reservation management page from the Admin dashboard for assigning tables to a reservations
 - prevent user from double booking

 The following features are nice to have but would not be included in this release